-Incidentally, we already know the Shichirin grill from the history of the Japanese Edo period in 1603.
-Shichirin is a compound word that simply means "7 wheels" or "7 rings".
-It has to do with the fact that during the Edo period the rin (from the end of the word Shichirin) was a currency.
-During this period, these table grills became very popular and were used daily as a kitchen appliance.
-The use of this grill was initially reserved for the Samurais, people of nobility and the wealthier citizens.
-Later this changed and the Japanese grill was used among all walks of society.
-The versatile Japanese BBQ was widely used on festive occasions such as outdoor folk festivals, even in the cold season.
-For example, a classic Japanese autumn dish is Pacific Jackfish.
-But the Shichirin is still used in tea ceremonies, which are very popular in Japan.
+The influence of Japan is an integral part of our post-war gastronomic history.
+And the YAKINIKU Shichirin is also inspired by Japan.
+But what is it with Japan?
+Time and again, Japan confirms its status as an inexhaustible source of inspiration.
+Japan is a high culture.
+For more than 2500 years an empire with a central government and a central organisation.
+Moreover, Japan closed itself off from the outside world for centuries.
+As a result, it has created a world all of its own.
+Japan is a country in stark contrast to us.
+People in today's Japan find the focus and dedication to spend 20 years or more specialising in something.
+There is the opportunity to perfect, to become a shokunin.
+And that is what we at YAKINIKU usually admire so much about Japan.
+We know the Shichirin table barbecue from the history of Japan's Edo period in 1603.
+Shichirin is a compound word that simply means '7 wheels' or '7 rings'.
+It has to do with the fact that during the Edo period, the rin (from the end of the word Shichirin) was a currency.
+During this period, these konro grills became very popular and were used daily as kitchen appliances.
+At first, the use of this grill was reserved for the Samurai, people of nobility and the wealthier citizens.
+Later, this changed and the Japanese grill was used by all sections of society.
+The versatile Japanese charcoal grill was widely used on festive occasions such as outdoor folk festivals, even in the cold season.
+A classic Japanese autumn dish is Pacific Jackfish, for example.
+But the Japanese table grill is also used to this day at tea ceremonies, which are very popular in Japan.

-In the past, most Japanese BBQs were made from river clay.
-Today the composition is a bit more complex.
-A Shichirin nowadays has to be more and more a powerhouse and is made of ceramic, quartz and cordierite.
-This composition is baked at a very high temperature and then becomes a complete kitchen-in-one and virtually indestructible.
-The grill has a glazed layer for easy maintenance.
-By adjusting the ventilation slides you create the perfect air circulation.
-The Japanese BBQ is also perfect for use in winter, because the glazed ceramic also protects against rain and snow and is therefore weather resistant.
-Please note, it is open at the top so for use in times of rain and winter it is wise to use under a canopy in the garden.
+Nowadays, the composition is slightly more complex.
+A Shichirin bbq has to be more and more a powerhouse nowadays.
+For this reason, the konro grill is made of ceramic, quartz and cordierite.
+This composition is baked at a very high temperature.
+After this, it becomes a complete kitchen-in-one and virtually indestructible.
+The Japanese bbq grill has a glazed layer so it is easy to maintain.
+By adjusting the ventilation slides, you create the perfect air circulation.
+The Japanese charcoal grill is also perfect for use in the winter.
+The glazed ceramic also protects against rain and snow and is perfectly weatherproof.
+Please note that the konro grill is open at the top.
+So for use in times of rain and winter weather, it is wise to do this under a roof in the garden.